unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 </details>

 <details>
-<summary><strong>Do not use SSDs in the Array - save them for pools or unassigned devices.</strong></summary>
+<summary><strong>Do not use SSDs in the array - save them for pools or unassigned devices.</strong></summary>

 Unraid does not support TRIM or Discard operations for SSDs in the main array.
 Over time, this will cause SSD performance to degrade if they are used as array members.
-For best results, use SSDs in %%cache pools|cache-pools%% or as unassigned devices, where these features are supported and long-term performance is maintained.
+For best results, use SSDs in %%cache pools|cache-pool%% or as unassigned devices, where these features are supported and long-term performance is maintained.
 Most modern SSDs, including NVMe, work well in these roles.
 </details>

 <details>